 "Well done.
 Now let's close him up.
 Juan start with sutures deep and work your way back up and then we can prep for the next round.
 Let's get some new X-rays and I want to see if any more have migrated.
 We know what we have to do now so everyone get prepped.
 I am going to see if Doctor Varner is here to help with the other patient."

-Leo removed his gloves and stepped into the infirmary.
+Leo removed his gloves and stepped into the sickbay.
 He immediately noticed the secret service agents standing outside Mrs. Bryce's room.
 Leo took a deep breath and walked in.
 "Mister President, Admiral."